maydog2/respan-ai-companion-demo/docs/DEPLOYMENT.md

 `DB_URL` can point to a local PostgreSQL instance, a Docker PostgreSQL container, or another PostgreSQL database you control.
 The Docker example below uses the same connection string.

-Initialize a new empty database once:
+Start PostgreSQL first, then initialize a new empty database once:

 ```powershell
 $env:PYTHONPATH = "$PWD\src"